imReker/FlutterHomeWidget/README.md

 Fast, only a few of codes is executed, bitmap is transferred via memory.

+No need to wait for render, the image is drawn realtime.

 Moreover, you can write your own Encoder of `MethodChannel` to boost the speed of the exchange of data.

 CONs:

-Difficult to write code, the whole widget content is drawn by `Canvas`.
+Difficult to write code, the whole content is drawn by `Canvas`.